Actipro/WPF-Controls/Documentation/topics/syntaxeditor/text-parsing/lexing/basic-concepts.md

 Mergable lexers require more overhead, both in the actual parsing operation and in how data ends up being tracked in tokens.
 This translates into slightly slower overall lexing and some increased memory usage.

 Non-mergable lexers, since they don't support language transitions, only need to process the information needed to support the core [IToken](xref:ActiproSoftware.Text.Lexing.IToken) interface.
-Therefore they can run faster and use less overall memory.
+Therefore, they can run faster and use less overall memory.

 ## Changing Mergable Lexers

 Mergable lexers sometimes cache data about themselves.
-Therefore if they are ever to be altered after their initial creation, they need to be notified that something within them has changed.
+Therefore, if they are ever to be altered after their initial creation, they need to be notified that something within them has changed.

 As an example, this scenario can occur if you load two independent languages and then wish to merge them together, such as HTML with CSS.
 In this scenario you'd load two [ISyntaxLanguage](xref:ActiproSoftware.Text.ISyntaxLanguage) instances, one for HTML and one for CSS.
 Then you'd create a lexical state that contains a scope transition to CSS.
 See the Language Transitions QuickStart for a related full sample.